Top 10 Things to do this May in Lancaster, PA

 The flowers are blooming and the weather is getting warmer.
 With the longer days come exciting events and things to do in May in Lancaster County.
 Here are some of our top recommendations for things to try while you are in town.

-Explore the open roads: What better way to explore Lancaster County in the spring than by bicycle?
-Intercourse Bikeworks is hosting a Bicycle Tour with a Farm-to-Table Amish Dinner on May 12.
+Explore the Open Roads: What better way to explore Lancaster County in the spring than by bicycle?
+Intercourse Bikeworks is hosting a Bicycle Tour with a Farm-to-Table Amish Dinner on May 4 &11.
 The casual bike ride will wind through some of the county’s most beautiful farmland and finish up with a farm-to-table meal outside as the sun sets.
 Along the way you will pass Amish schools, covered bridges, old mills and a historic mansion.
 Sounds picturesquely-perfect to us!

-Celebrate Spring: Celebrate the arrival of spring at Rock Ford Plantation’s May Fair event on Sunday, May 20.
+Celebrate Spring: Celebrate the arrival of spring at Rock Ford Plantation’s May Fair event on Sunday, May 19.
 You can take a guided tour of the mansion as well as learn about this traditional spring time celebration complete with period dancing around the Maypole, historical games and music, and open-hearth cooking demonstrations.
-You may feel as if Mr. Darcy himself is about to come around the corner at any moment.